crmitchelmore/styleguides-2/api.md

 ### Supporting caching
 All API responses must set the correct `cache-control` and `concurrency control` HTTP headers to deliver a simple and usable API and to avoid needless network roundtrips and optimise the end user experience.
 There are three basic mechanics for managing caching:

+1. Freshness
-1. Freshness.
-The use of `Cache-control:max-age` directive to inform (and be informed) for how many seconds something can be cached for.
+  - the use of `Cache-control:max-age` directive to inform (and be informed) for how many seconds something can be cached for
+2. Validation
-2. Validation.
-Checking for stale data within a cache can be done by utilising the `last-modified` header.
+  - checking for stale data within a cache can be done by utilising the `last-modified` header
+3. Invalidation
-3. Invalidation.
-Where a cached entity is changed through a subsequent request (such as changing a basket by adding or removing items) the cache should itself be invalidated and fully refreshed regardless of `max-age` values.
+  - where a cached entity is changed through a subsequent request (such as changing a basket by adding or removing items) the cache should itself be invalidated and fully refreshed regardless of `max-age` values

 The API's themselves must reflect and respect cache control headers passed to them from underlying systems and services and work on a worst-case response.

 ## Todo